Posted Thu May 31, 2018 at 09:00 AM PDT by Steven Cohen

-For the home theater, Dolby Vision grading supports a current max output of 4,000 nits -- though future output could be upped to 10,000 nits.
+For the home theater, Dolby Vision grading supports a typical target peak output of 4,000 nits -- though the format can support up to 10,000 nits.
 In general terms, the more nits a display can produce, the brighter the image and greater the HDR performance will be.
-And since Ultra HD Premium displays on the market now max out at only about 1,000 nits, the Dolby Vision format has been designed with support for both current and future hardware in mind -- a notable advantage over the standard HDR10 format.
+And since flagship Ultra HD Premium displays on the market now max out at about 2,500 nits, the Dolby Vision format has been designed with support for both current and future hardware in mind -- a notable advantage over the base HDR10 and dynamic HDR10+ format.

-In addition to enhanced contrast, Dolby Vision is also bundled with support for a Wide Color Gamut (WCG) and a bit depth capability of 12-bits (at the present time, content is currently graded in 10-bit), offering a greater range of colors than those found in traditional HD sources and TVs using the previous Rec.
-709 standard.
+In addition to enhanced contrast, Dolby Vision is also bundled with support for a Wide Color Gamut (WCG) and a bit depth capability of 12-bits (at the present time, content is graded in 10-bit), offering a greater range of colors than those found in traditional HD sources and TVs using the previous Rec.
+709 standard and 8-bit tech.
 This means that Dolby Vision content and displays can now produce more realistic colors, providing a more true-to-life representation of an image.